lmorv/proto-glod/Development/narrative-design/Proto-glod - script.md

 I know what fire is! **But do you understand it?** I like turtles.

 **You are going to need to know more objects other than books.
 Let's see.
-What do you have?
+What objects do you have?
 Examine the contents of your carrier bag.** I have a water bottle, another book, pencil, notebook, a solar gemboid. **A photonic gem in book form.
 Some things don't change for long periods of time, other things change back to thighs they were before.
 Your kind are SUN worshipers, I am fond of the foolish child myself.** I also have a juice box and some animal crackers. **Rations with the shape of creatures, and boxed nectar.
 As befits your mortal nature.
 I don't think you'd die in the conventional sense anyhow.
-But let's not test that if we don't have to.** I promise I will try not to die.
+But let's not test that if we don't have to.
+Promise you wont try to die.** I promise I will not try not to not die. **Good.**

 **Who is the librarian?** The librarian is a friend of mum.
-She's pretty ok.
+She's ok I guess.

 **Who is mum?** Mum is my mom.

 **Who is turtles?** Turtles is many of them.
-I love them.
+I love them. **Turtles sounds terrifying.**

-Who are you again? **I am tezcatlipoca.**
+Who are you again? **I am Tezcatlipoca.**

-I want to turn more things into books. **Turn as many things into books as possible.** But also into other things **I am curious as to weather you can do that as well.**  But I have to be quiet, so the librarian doesn't notice her office is just downstairs and she will come check on me for sure.
+I want to turn more things into books. **Turn as many things into books as possible.** But also into other things **I am curious as to weather you can do that myself.**  But I have to be quiet, so the librarian doesn't notice.
+Her office is just downstairs, and she will come check on me for sure.

 Looks like I can only turn books into other books, and computers into books and books into computers.
 And computers and books into gemboids. **All those things are all clearly similar to each other.** Same energy. **Information storage properties.** I don't know what that means.

-### obsidian!
-I've been looking for you!
+### obsidian...
+I've been looking for you...

-Oh no It's the librarian **Run!
+Oh no, It's the librarian. **Run.
 I sense confinement in her intent.**